jajanel/jajanel/README.md

 📍  Based in Québec City, Canada / Paris, France ⚜

-👩🏻‍💻 In my last semester of App Developement at Cégep Limoilou.
+👩🏻‍💻 Graduate of Computer Sciences at Cégep Limoilou

-📅 Degree ending Spring 2025, as a full stack developper.

-🔎 Looking for a end of study intership for fall 2025 in Paris or remote
+📅 Starting a Geography/GIS bachelor this fall